ArkanisCorporation/Exec-Hangar/README.md

 npx serve .
 ```

 Open the printed URL (usually http://localhost:3000) in your browser.
 Using a small dev server avoids local file security restrictions for images and fonts.
+> **Note:** The app fetches `config.json`; most browsers block that request when loading straight from `file://`, so prefer running a dev server.

 ### Quick preview

 You can also double-click `index.html` or drag it into a browser window.
 If assets fail to load because of local file policies, switch to the static server approach above.

-## Configuration Tips
+## Configuration

+- **Version + timing** – Edit `config.json` to adjust the display banner, server start time, cycle durations, or cycle offset.
+This is the only place that needs to change when patches drop.
-- **Background translucency** – Tweak the rgba alpha values under the “Surface backgrounds” section in `style.css` to adjust the glass effect.
+- **Background translucency** – Tweak the rgba alpha values under the "Surface backgrounds" section in `style.css` to adjust the glass effect.
-- **Cycle numbering** – Update `CYCLE_NUMBER_OFFSET` in `app.js` if the live game introduces a new baseline cycle count.
-- **Upcoming horizon** – Change the three-day lookahead by editing the `endTime` calculation inside `generateScheduleTable()` in `app.js`.
+- **Upcoming horizon** – Change the three-day lookahead by editing the `eventWindow` constant inside `generateScheduleTable()` in `app.js`.
 - **License content** – Edit `LICENSE.md` to change what is rendered on the `/license/` page; the loader reads the repository copy directly.

 ## Project Structure

 ```
 .
 |- app.js             # Cycle calculations, countdown logic, schedule rendering
+|- config.json        # Version banner + server timing configuration
 |- index.html         # Main document shell and layout
 |- license/index.html # Standalone license page
 |- license/mit.css    # License page styling
 |- license/mit.js     # Loads LICENSE.md
 |- style.css          # Custom theme layered on top of Tailwind/DaisyUI
 |- assets/
 |  |- Arkanis.webp    # Favicon / brand mark
 |  \- background.png  # Current backdrop artwork
 |- LICENSE.md         # MIT License text displayed on /license/
 ```

 ## Tech Stack